ByAUJay

 On‑chain realities after Pectra (2025-2026)

-- Precompiles make BLS verification cheap and predictable
+- Precompiles make BLS verification cost-effective and straightforward

 Practical reference budgets (worked examples)